This page contains details of what a conservation area is and the ones that are located within the Borough of Oadby and Wigston.

 The legislation on Conservation Areas is contained in the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The act does define a conservation area as an 'area of special architectural or historic interest, the character or appearance of which it is desirable to preserve and enhance.'
 More information regarding conservation areas in England can be found on the English Heritage web site.

 Conservation Areas within the Borough

-The ten designated conservation areas that lie within the Borough's boundary are listed (see left hand navigation bar).
+The ten designated conservation areas that lie within the Borough's boundary are listed in this category.
 Each conservation area has its specific web page that provides far greater detail of each area, as well as photographs and its adopted conservation area appraisal.
-To view each specific web page, please see the left hand menu bar.

 Last updated: Friday, 10 July 2020 3:34 pm